 Saadique:

-Before fully committing, I met Amen Ghebre and spoke to Akshay.
+When I came across Sarwa, the ETF concept immediately made sense.
+It aligned with how I viewed mutual funds.
+Before fully committing in early 2022 I met with Amen Ghebre, the VP of Advisory & Investments at Sarwa, and spoke to Akshay Iyer, who was one of the Wealth Advisors.
 I wanted to understand the philosophy behind the company.
 In India, when you deal with mutual funds or policy funds, you always want to know who’s behind it and why they’re selling it.
 Trust matters.

 How important was it to get to know the people behind the company before investing?